-Predictability - Any theory or claim must offer some implied and inferred predictions, which can be checked.
+Predictability - Any theory or claim must offer some implied predictions, which can then be checked and verified.

-Productivity - Any valid theory or claim must have an aspect of productivity in that some implied and inferred benefit or usefulness would construe in its adoption.
+Productivity - Any valid theory or claim must have an aspect of productivity in that some implied benefit or usefulness, something meaningful would construe in its adoption.

 Replicability - Empirical data or experiential evidence to support an experimental result must be replicable, or at least historical.
 Total reliance upon non-replicable historical evidence at least tends to reduce the worth or validity of the theory or claim.